Cook2LTL: Translating Cooking Recipes to LTL Formulae using Large Language Models

 \subsection{Results \& Discussion}

-Based on the quantitative results in Table~\ref{tab: ablation_recipes} we make the following observations regarding our hypotheses.\\ \textbf{H1}: Our first hypothesis is confirmed.
+Based on the quantitative results in Table~\ref{tab: ablation_recipes} we make the following observations regarding our hypotheses.

+\textbf{H1}: Our first hypothesis is confirmed.
 In every part of the ablation study the system has a high executability with a maximum value of $94\%$ when using the action library.
 This is a natural consequence of incorporating a new action in the prompt every time it is decomposed to sub-actions by the LLM.
 The policies for the cached actions are now part of the system, and hence they are considered admissible in the environment, leading to an increased executability value.

-\textbf{H2}: The enhanced action library-based Cook2LTL system (AR+$\mathbb{A}$) outperforms the baseline (AR*) and primitive action-focused system version (AR) in all 4 metrics.
+\textbf{H2}: The enhanced action library-based Cook2LTL system (AR+$\mathbb{A}$) outperforms the baseline (AR*) and primitive action-focused variant (AR) in all 4 metrics.
 We have discovered that learning new action policies through prompting an LLM and reusing them in a dictionary lookup manner in subsequent recipes decreases the number of API calls by $51\%$ and $50\%$ compared to the AR* and AR versions of the system.
 Consequently, a lower number of API calls leads to a significantly reduced runtime and cost.
-More specifically, the integration of the action library into our system decreases runtime by $59\%$ and $42\%$ compared to the AR* and AR versions of our system, and cost by $42\%$ and $31\%$, respectively.
+More specifically, the integration of the action library into our system decreases runtime by $59\%$ and $42\%$ compared to the AR* and AR versions, and cost by $42\%$ and $31\%$, respectively.